 to wear sunscreen on your exposed areas, and you should consider wearing

-UV-protective sunglasses and a hat as well.
+UV-protective sunglasses and a hat as well if it's super sunny out.
 When it comes to clothing, light

-colors are best since these keep you cooler by reflecting sunlight.
+colors are best since these keep you cooler by reflecting the light.
 Some exercisewear has UV protection built in.

 Stay safe.
-If you’re exercising before the sun’s up, be proactive and wear brightly colored reflective clothing, such as a vest, so drivers and bikers can see you.
+If you’re exercising before the sun’s up, be proactive and wear brightly colored reflective clothing, such as a vest or tape on your shoes, so drivers and bikers can see you.
 It also helps to carry a light or to wear a hat that has a light built into it.
 It’s best to stay on the sidewalk or a path.
 If you must be on the street, follow the traffic rules by biking along with the traffic or walking against it.

 Don’t get bored.
 Boredom is frequently cited as the reason people quit working out, so try changing up your workout this summer.
-If you have a friend you’d like to see more often, invite her to walk with you in the morning.
+If you have a friend you’d like to see more often, invite that person to walk with you in the morning.
 You both get a workout in, and you can catch up on each other’s lives, too.
 If you’ve been avoiding the gym, put your membership on hold for the summer and walk or bike outside instead.
 If you belong to a local town pool, ask about early bird hours.
-Some town pools open as early as 6 A.M. and it’s a great, uncrowded time to do laps (swim intervals to maximize your workout in less time).
+Some pools open as early as 6 A.M. and it’s an ideal, uncrowded time to do laps (swim intervals, doing one lap as fast as you can, then resting for a lap and repeating, to maximize your workout in less time).

 Work out with your kids.
 There’s no time like summer, when there are ample opportunities to be outside, to encourage your children to get moving.
 Have an early breakfast together, then shoot hoops before it gets too hot.
 Do you have a teenager in the house who wants to get in shape?
 Resolve to do some interval walking or biking together, or sign up for a spinning class.
 You’re not only both getting into great shape, but you’ll work in some valuable communication time as well.